• Skip to primary navigation

 Frozen limas are the best invention ever.

-Lima's are full of protein, fibre and a good source of folate, iron, manganese and magnesium.
-And they are relatively low in fat and calories too - so I think they are definitely worth adding to your diet.
+Lima beans are high in protein and fibre, and are a good source of folate, iron, manganese and magnesium.
+And they are relatively low in fat and calories, too, so I think they are definitely worth adding to your diet.

-The best thing to do with them - IMO - is roast them.
-I think lima beans get a bad rap because they are usually served boiled or out of can.
+The best thing to do with them, IMO, is bake them in a hot oven until they are slightly crispy on the outside and soft and fluffy on the inside.
+I think lima beans get a bad rap because they are usually served boiled or reheated from a can.
 I'm telling you, get a bag of frozen limas and throw those babies in the oven.
 You will thank me.

 How to serve Oven Roasted Lima Beans